Interested in taking on an apprentice?

 Did you know that around two thirds of employers that take on an apprentice report that their staff morale is boosted, their services are improved and they are given new ideas to use within their business?

 The way the government funds apprenticeships in England is changing.
-The Apprenticeship Levy is being introduced on 6 April 2017 and requires all employers operating in the UK with a pay bill over £3 million each year to invest in apprenticeships.
+The Apprenticeship Levy was introduced on 6 April 2017 and requires all employers operating in the UK with a pay bill over £3 million each year to invest in apprenticeships.
 For more information about the Apprenticeship Levy please visit the gov.uk website.

 Financial support available to employers

 For more information about the financial support available for taking on an apprentice, visit our Support for employers recruiting young people page.

 Want to find out more?